Pet Dental Care in Miami, FL

 Professional Pet Dental Cleanings in Miami

 Professional dental cleaning requires general anesthesia to allow thorough examination and treatment of all tooth surfaces, including areas below the gum line where disease develops.
 Anesthesia keeps pets still and comfortable during the procedure while protecting their airway from water and debris.
-Attempts to clean teeth without anesthesia miss the most critical areas and create stress for animals who don’t understand what’s happening.
+Attempts to clean teeth without anesthesia miss the most critical areas and create stress for animals who do not understand what is happening.

 During the cleaning, we use specialized instruments to remove tartar above and below the gum line.
 Ultrasonic scalers break up hard deposits, while hand instruments reach into gum pockets where disease hides.
 Each tooth receives individual attention, with careful examination for cracks, fractures, mobility, or other problems.
 After scaling, we polish teeth to smooth surfaces and slow future tartar accumulation.